 Visit the Disability Horizons Shop to purchase the breathing bracket insert for a face mask.

-Rules require people to wear a face covering or mask in most public indoor settings.
+Rules in different parts of the UK require people to wear a face covering or mask in different public indoor settings.
 But, if you have a medical condition or disability that makes it difficult for you to wear one, you can self-certify as being exempt from having to wear one – read our dedicated story on the face mask rules and exemptions to find out more.

 To help ensure disabled people don’t get fined when they’re genuinely exempt, we’ve created an exemption card.